 Calisthenics vs Weight Lifting

 Though calisthenics and weight lifting both help you achieve a similar set of fitness goals, mixing them together can balance out their deficiencies to provide maximum benefits.
-While this may not be necessary if you’re simply looking to get lean and stay fit, combing both methods and working hard at them can increase your body’s aesthetic appeal manifold.
+While this may not be necessary if you’re simply looking to get lean and stay fit, combining both methods and working hard at them can increase your body’s aesthetic appeal manifold.

 Much of how you combine the two depends on your specific motivations behind working out.
 You could be chasing hypertrophy, training for a sport, or simply trying to be fit enough to do some cool tricks with your bodyweight during such workouts as the planche lean.

 Ultimately, the choice is a matter of preference.
 You could stick to either one training method or go with both depending on which routine you feel most comfortable with.
 The most important component of attaining your goals is not choosing the best method, but training the right way.